FFTYYY/mouseless/README.md

 Each space need to have a `holding` key combination.
 The space is activated only when this key combination is held.

-Each edge requires a `trigger` key that initiates movement from one node to another.
+Each edge requires a `pressing` key that initiates movement from one node to another.
 It will only take effect when the corresponding space is currently active (i.e. the `holding` keys are held).

 ```js
 import { SpaceDefinition } from "@ftyyy/mouseless"